suren-m/cw/labs/02_kubernetes/01_kubectl_and_tooling.md

 2. Write Cluster information to a file name 'cluster.txt'.

     ```bash
+    # may need bash / git-bash if output stream '>' doesn't work
     kubectl cluster-info > cluster.txt

     # view it using cat if you like